graviraja/deep-learning-blogs/data/blog/mlops-project-setup-part1.md

 This conculdes the post.
 In the next post, I will be going through:

-- `How to integrate Weights and Bias logger?`
+- `How to monitor model performance with Weights and Bias?`
-- `How to package the model in different ways?`

 Complete code for this post can also be found here: [Github](https://github.com/graviraja/MLOps-Basics)